camunda/camunda-docs-manual/content/update/minor/77-to-78/tomcat.md

 The following steps are required to update the Camunda REST API on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
-2. Download the REST API web application archive from our [Maven Nexus Server][nexus] Alternatively, switch to the private repository for the enterprise version (credentials from license required).
+2. Download the REST API web application archive from our [Artifact Repository][artifact-repository] Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.
 3. Deploy the web application archive to your Tomcat instance.

 ## Update Cockpit, Tasklist, and Admin